-Here are some of my works (Lizard, Man, Elephant) and those of friends.
-We were privileged to take classes from Jean Claude Chiaberge, metal sculptor whose works are also shown here (Ned Kelly, Don Quixote).
-Click on the thumbnails for the slide show.
+Here are some of my works right beneath ( Man, Elephant).
+I was privileged to take classes from Jean Claude Chiaberge, metal sculptor whose works are also shown here (Ned Kelly, Don Quixote).

 About Metal Sculpture

 The focus of the works herein is on the relationship of the sculptures with the actual world.
 When utilising metal, one needs to consider the qualities of each material.
 As sheets of metal (iron, copper etc.) are shaped, the change inherent in the metal becomes the central factor of the art.